Starrky/EXS-Automation-Release/README.md

 **Translation** - Here you will find translation scripts(summernote add, Change translations, Add new translation).
 All translations are changed/ added for both Staging and Production server( Dev not included).

-**Kill driver** - Kills driver processes that might still be present in the background.
+**Kill driver** - Kills driver processes that might still be present in the background.( uncomment lines 60-65 in text editor in APP.py if you are not using Chrome browser: this is commented so it won't turn off your personal browser)

 # How to use translation scripts